qsnjason/qsnjsclient/README.md

 Subscribe
 ---

-A subscription request must always have a minimum of `type` and `name` specified.
-The onload event will execute once when the model has been loaded.
-The onquote event will execute for every quote received.
+A subscription request must have a minimum of `type` and `name` specified.
+The `onload` event will emit only once, when the model has been loaded.
+The `onquote` event will emit for every quote received on that model.
+The `onload` and `onquote` callbacks provided here will override global `load` and `quote` events.

 	qsn.connect(function() {
 		var subto = {